LarisaLG/Candy/README.md

 **Confirmation page**

-Confirmation Page is hidden and does not have direct links to go to it.
+The Confirmation Page is hidden and does not have direct links to go to it.
 This page appears after the user completes and submits the form.
-The page displays a message to the user that his message has been received and he will be redirected to the Home page.
+The page displays a message to the user that his message has been received, and he will be redirected to the Home page.

 [Back to top](#table-of-contents)